-Addressing the crowd surrounding the Mercedes Benz booth at CES 2019, Mercedes-Benz Executive Vice President Sajjad Khan and NVIDIA Founder and CEO Jensen Huang have stated their plans of joining hands to create a new AI architecture for the next generation of Mercedes cars.
-These cars shall take self-driving to the next level by providing a single system for the same, and will, at the same time, be equipped with a smart-Cockpit whose functions shall replace a number of smaller car processes.
+Addressing the crowd surrounding the Mercedes Benz booth at CES 2019, Mercedes-Benz Executive Vice President Sajjad Khan and NVIDIA Founder and CEO Jensen Huang have stated their plans to join hands to create a new AI architecture for the next generation of Mercedes cars.
+These cars shall take self-driving to the next level by providing a single system for the same and will, at the same time, be equipped with a smart-Cockpit whose functions shall replace a number of smaller car processes.

 We’re announcing a new partnership going forward, creating a computer that defines the future of autonomous vehicles, the future of AI, and the future of mobility – Jensen Huang, NVIDIA Founder and CEO

 As NVIDIA Partners Mercedes, it defines the goal of this project as creating software catering to the current requirements of cars as well as anticipating the software needs that may develop in the future in order to efficiently develop computing architecture that may seamlessly enable it, Huang added, “This car computer is going to do things that no computer that exists today literally does.”